Skip to main content

 What counts as a dental emergency outside normal hours?

 A dental emergency outside normal hours typically includes situations involving severe or worsening pain, significant swelling, uncontrolled bleeding, a knocked-out or badly damaged tooth, or signs of infection such as fever accompanied by oral swelling.
 These situations may benefit from prompt professional assessment rather than waiting for a routine appointment.
 If you are uncertain whether your symptoms constitute an emergency, contacting a dental helpline or an out-of-hours dental service for guidance is a reasonable approach.
+A dental professional can help you determine whether immediate attention is advisable.

 Can I visit a hospital A&E department for a dental emergency?